What is a cob house? The world’s oldest building material is still popular. If you’ve never heard of a cob house, you will now.

 Find A Spot

-Finding a spot is easier said than done.
-Although cob is forgiving, it’s important to make sure the land is as flat as possible.
-If there are a few hills, building a frame may be better than trying to work with the cob alone.
+Finding a spot is difficult.
+Although cob is forgiving, the land needs to be flat.
+If there are a few hills, building a frame may be better.

 Lay Your Foundation

 Many people prefer to lay a non-cob floor under the cob top layer.
 However, this isn’t necessary.
 You can create a cob foundation using boards to frame it.
-The boards can then be taken off after the cob dries.
-The cob needs to dry completely before you move onto the next step.
+Remove the boards after the cob dries.
+The cob should dry before moving to the next step.

 Creating The Cob